miikaok/booze-busters/.github/contributing/server-guide.md

 ## Setting up the environment

 Run the _init-env.sh_ shell script located in the scripts folder to fully set up the development environment.
 This will completely skip the **Installing dependencies** and **Environment variables** steps.
 You can go straight to the **Running the server** step after this step.
-This script will install pnpm locally to the project if it is not installed on the system before this script is run.

 ### Prerequisites